Blog

 Compliance

-Compliance Verification at Every Stage: A modern LIS system has built-in checks and balances that continuously verify compliance throughout various stages of laboratory operations.
+Compliance Verification at Every Stage: A modern LIS pathology application has built-in checks and balances that continuously verify compliance throughout various stages of laboratory operations.
 This includes patient data entry, sample processing, test result reporting, storage, and retrieval.
 By automating compliance checks, the lab information system reduces the risk of human error and ensures consistent adherence to regulations at all times.

-Laboratory Billing and Laboratory Revenue Cycle Management
+Laboratory Billing and Laboratory Revenue Cycle Management (Lab RCM)

 Direct-to-Consumer Lab Testing